chenrongbiao/notepad/README_EN.md

 ## Project Introduction

-Introducing Notepad-- a text editor written in C++ that works seamlessly across Windows, Linux, and Mac platforms.
+Notepad-- is a text editor written in C++ which works seamlessly across Windows, Linux, and Mac platforms.
 Our goal is to eventually surpass Notepad++, with a special focus on the Chinese UOS operating system.
 Unlike Notepad++, our advantage lies in our cross-platform compatibility and support for different operating system.

 **The purpose of Notepad-- is to counteract some of the misleading statements made by the author of Notepad++ and to promote a more humble and grounded perspective.**